Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Discussion Quality Evaluation

 \paragraph{Disagreement}

-Disagreements, when constructive, enhance discussions by fostering deeper understanding \cite{friess2018letting,de-kock-vlachos-2021-beg}.
-Measuring disagreement levels is complex, with frameworks such as Graham’s hierarchy (ranging from name calling to refuting the central point; \citealp{graham2008disagree}) and dispute tactics \cite{walker-etal-2012-corpus,benesch2016counterspeech,de-kock-vlachos-2022-disagree} providing structured analyses. \acp{LLM} have been successfully employed as dispute tactics annotators \cite{zhou-etal-2024-llm-feature}.
+Disagreements, when constructive, improve discussions by fostering deeper understanding \cite{friess2018letting,de-kock-vlachos-2021-beg}.
+Assessing disagreement, however, is complex.
+The hierarchy of \citet{graham2008disagree} considers disagreement tactics ranging from name calling to refuting the central point.
+Along with other work on dispute tactics \cite{walker-etal-2012-corpus,benesch2016counterspeech,de-kock-vlachos-2022-disagree}, it can be used to examine types of disagreements in a discussion.